Jarmill/distance/experiments/README.md

 A description of the experiments in the Distance Estimation paper

-`flow_distance_test`: Find the distance of closest approach between trajectories following the Flow system and starting in the circular initial set and points in the half-circle.
-Figure 6, Section III.

 `flow_dist_moon`: Finding the closest distance for a non-convex moon-shaped set on the Flow system.
 Figure 8, section IV.A.

 `twist_distance_half_sphere`: Distance betweens points starting in a sphere following the Twist system and unsafe points in a half-sphere.
 Figure 10a, Section IV.B.

 `twist_distance_half_sphere`: Same scenario as `twist_distance_half_sphere`, but now using the L4 distance.
 Figure 10b, Section IV.B.

+`flow_dist_sos_sdpa_gmp_precise`: Use SDPA-GMP to validate that an unsafe trajectory of the Flow system has a minimal distance of 0.
+Figure 11, section IV.A.

 `twist_distance_half_sphere_csp`: Applying correlative sparsity to the `twist_distance_half_sphere` example.